mourarenato/yii-books-api/README.md

 Project Information
 -------------------
-This project is a service for creating and listing clients and books, utilizing Yii 2.0.
+This project is a service for creating and listing customers and books, utilizing Yii 2.0.

 Directory Structure